arshsinghphd/forcedlaborrisk.github.io/README.txt

 lookup.py
-	analyses trade data,
+	Analyses trade data.
-	matches countries in trade file with DoL's list, processes these to make pyvis graphs.
+	Matches countries in trade file with DoL's list.
+	Processes these to make pyvis graphs.

-	is called by:
+	Is called by:
 		app.py

-	calls:
+	Calls:
 		countryNode.py

 countryNode.py
-	creates a class Node
+	Creates a class "Node".

-	is called by:
+	Is called by:
 		lookup.py